 Title IV aid is earned in a prorated manner on a per diem basis up to and including the 60% point in the period of enrollment or payment period for degree programs.
 Title IV aid is considered 100% earned after that point in time.
 The percentage of Title IV aid earned is calculated in the following manner for all programs:

-Number of days completed by the student\
+Number of days

+completed by the

+student

-Percentage of period of enrollment or payment period for degree programs completed
+Percentage of period of enrollment or payment period for

-Number of days in the period of enrollment or payment period for degree programs\
+Percentage of period of enrollment

+or payment period for degree

+programs completed